MACS Funding

 Since 1984, the MACS Program has installed over 24,000 BMP’s for farmers in Maryland.

 MACS is distributed to farmers through their local Soil Conservation District.
-In order to qualify, farmers must have at least 8 animal units on their farm and have some areas of the farm where there are conservation management concerns.
-(If they do not have 8 animal units, they may qualify for the EQIP funding.)
+In order to qualify, farmers must have at least 1 animal unit on their farm and have some areas of the farm where there are conservation management concerns.
+(If they do not have 1 animal units, they may qualify for the EQIP funding.)
 Farms must have a Nutrient Management Plan in place and be compliant with it before making an application.

 Four angus calves behind a barbed wire fence